-Conditions are somewhat more favourable in the subalpine or 'Podgolez' stage, where the drifted snow can accumulate.
-The mountain tundra is found in the continental climatic area up to the 50° N to the south, even still in the Altai.
+Conditions are somewhat more favourable in the subalpine or 'Podgolez' belt, where the drifted snow can accumulate.
+The mountain tundra is found in the continental climatic area as far S as 50° N, even still in the Altai.

-In the oceanic area of the boreal zone (Scandinavia, Kamchatka) mountain tundra is absent, and the alpine stage is somewhat more reminiscent of conditions in the Alps.
+In the oceanic area of the boreal zone (Scandinavia, Kamchatka) mountain tundra is absent, and the alpine belt is somewhat more reminiscent of conditions in the Alps.
 Winters here are very snowy.
 The timberline is formed by birches (Betula ermanii, B. tortuosa).

 9 Mire types of the boreal zone (Peinohelobiome)